 This annual tradition has been taking place for more than a century.
 In fact, Groundhog Day is steeped in history.
 But before we dive into the lore of Groundhog Day, let’s learn a little about its original European roots.

-Steeped in history, the origin of this annual tradition is associated with Candlemas Day from the days of early Christians in Europe.
-In those times, it was custom to have the clergy bless candles and distribute them to the people, marking this time of year as an important winter milestone even then.
-Groundhog Day was derived not only from this custom, but also from a popular poem about Candlemas Day that was adapted for several European cultures during that time, including this English version:
+The origin of Groundhog Day is associated with Candlemas Day, which stems from the days of early Christians in Europe.
+In those times, it was custom to have the clergy bless candles and distribute them to the townspeople during winter.

 If Candlemas be fair and bright,